Table of Contents

 Physical Therapy and Rehabilitation

-Physical therapy and rehabilitation are essential for recovery and maintaining joint health, particularly after surgery or during chronic conditions:
+Physical therapy and rehabilitation are important for recovery and maintenance of joint health, especially post-surgery or during chronic conditions:

-Physical Exercises: Targeted exercises help strengthen the muscles around the joint, improve flexibility, and increase the range of motion.
+Physical Exercises: Specific exercises are meant to offer strength to the muscles around the joint, improving flexibility, and improving the range of motion.

-Hydrotherapy: Swimming or walking in water is highly beneficial for dogs as it allows them to exercise without putting excessive stress on their joints.
+Hydrotherapy: Walking in water or swimming is greatly used for dogs as it helps them to exercise without overexerting their joints.

 Diet and Nutrition

-Omega-3 Fatty Acids: Found abundantly in fish oils, these fatty acids reduce inflammation throughout the body, including in the joints.
+Omega-3 Fatty Acids: This is found in fish oils and helps to reduce inflammation in the body, especially joints.

-Adequate Protein: High-quality proteins are essential for muscle maintenance, which supports and stabilize joints.
+Adequate Protein: Good-quality proteins are vital for maintenance of muscles and stability of joints.

 Exercise and Weight Management